performancecopilot/pcp/docs/QG/QuickGuides.rst

 Reader Comments
 ****************

-If you have comments about the technical accuracy, content, or organization of this document, contact the PCP maintainers using either the email address or the web site listed earlier.
+If you have comments about the technical accuracy, content, or organization of this document, contact the PCP maintainers using either the `email address <pcp@groups.io>`_ or the `web site <https://pcp.io>`_.

 We value your comments and will respond to them promptly.